GoraNetwork/doc/index.rst

 Customers interact with Gora in one of three roles: investor, node operator or smart contract developer.
 An investor purchases Gora tokens and delegates them to a node operator, receiving a share of rewards accrued from processing Gora requests.
-A node operator stakes Gora tokens (theirs own or investor's) and runs Gora Node Runner software to process Gora requests and receive rewards in Gora tokens.
+A node operator stakes Gora tokens (their own or investor's) and runs Gora Node Runner software to process Gora requests and receive rewards in Gora tokens.
 A smart contract developer writes applications that make use of Gora smart contract API's.